simulationcraft/simc/READ_ME_FIRST.txt

 What about a Graphic User Interface?

 There is a basic GUI built using Qt that is now being bundled with the CLI version.
-If you associate the .simc extension with the simcqt.exe executable you will be able to simply double-click your config files.
+If you associate the .simc extension with the simulationcraft.exe executable you will be able to simply double-click your config files.
 Alternatively, you can simply drag-and-drop a config file on top of SimulationCraft.exe.
 It will load the config and allow you to set up different options, such as calculating scale factors, after which you press "Simulate!"